nguyenvukhang/kitty/docs/graphics-protocol.rst

 the image and respond with either OK or an error, as above, but it will not replace an existing image with the same id, nor will it store the image.

-As of May 2023, kitty has a complete implementation of this protocol and WezTerm has a mostly complete implementation.
+As of May 2023, alatty has a complete implementation of this protocol and WezTerm has a mostly complete implementation.
 Konsole and wayst have partial support.
 We intend that any terminal emulator that wishes to support it can do so.
 To check if a terminal emulator supports the graphics protocol the best way is to